werty1001/bemgo/README.md

 If for some reason the [automatic creation of files and blocks](#automatic-creation-of-files-and-blocks) does not fit, then you can quickly create blocks and files from the terminal with a simple command `npm run add`.

 > If any files and folders already exist, they will simply be ignored.
+> When using the zsh command shell, you need to escape the square brackets or take the command in quotes!

 Create a block **header** and **footer** with additional files:
 ```bash